-A person who is a victim of employee misclassification in Michigan can file an Application for Mediation or Hearing and seek a formal hearing.
+In Michigan, a person who is a victim of employee misclassification can file an Application for Mediation or Hearing and seek a formal hearing.
 A state magistrate will decide if they are an independent contractor or employee and can order payment of workers’ compensation benefits.

-There is no statute of limitations under workers’ compensation in Michigan for employee misclassification.
+In Michigan, there is no statute of limitations under workers’ compensation for employee misclassification.
 An employee can seek benefits if notice was given within 90 days and claim was made within 2 years.
 Both can be done verbally so just telling a supervisor is enough.
 There is a 1 and 2 year back rule that limits past recovery.

 Private employers who have 3 or more employees at a time or employed 1 employee for 35 or more hours for 13 or more of the preceding 52 weeks, are required to purchase workers’ compensation insurance.
 Failing to comply is a crime punishable by up to 6 months jail time and civil penalties of $1,000.

 Misclassifying workers can be a dangerous game.
 Businesses without proper insurance lose the protection of the exclusive remedy provision.
 They can be sued for pain and suffering damages.
 Officers and directors of the corporation can also be found personally liable for payment of workers’ compensation benefits.